Last updated: 14 July 2021

 To advise the Food Standards Agency, the Secretary of State for Environment, Food and Rural Affairs, Ministers of the Scottish Government, the National Assembly for Wales, and the Minister for Agriculture and Rural Development in Northern Ireland on the safety and use of animal feeds and feeding practices, with particular emphasis on protecting human health and with reference to new technical developments.
 In carrying out its functions, the Advisory Committee on Animal Feedingstuffs will liaise with other relevant advisory committees as appropriate.

-ACAF currently consists of a chairman and 13 members from wide-ranging backgrounds including consumer affairs, farming, feed industry and science.
+ACAF currently consists of a Chair and 13 members from wide-ranging backgrounds including consumer affairs, farming, feed industry and science.
 Members were appointed in accordance with the Nolan Principles, which aim to ensure fairness and transparency in appointments to public bodies.